Narendra6663/atman-hitl-architecture/README.md

 Signal → AI Detection → Human Validation → Execution → Outcome → Feedback

+This is not a linear pipeline.

+It is a **closed-loop execution system** where outcomes continuously influence future decisions.

 This flow represents a closed-loop system — not a one-time decision pipeline.
 ---